 Overview of Redflow’s unique zinc-bromine flow battery energy storage technology

-Redflow Limited is an Australian company that has developed the world’s smallest zinc-bromine flow batteries.
-Redflow is a public company listed on the Australian Securities Exchange.
+Redflow is an Australian company that has developed ZCell and ZBM2, small flow batteries which tolerate daily hard work in harsh conditions.
+Redflow Limited is a public company listed on the Australian Securities Exchange (ASX: RFX).
 Redflow’s unique flow batteries are designed for stationary energy storage applications, including its ZCell home battery and its scalable ZBM2 batteries for telecommunications, commercial & industrial and grid-scale deployment.
 Redflow’s head office and core battery R&D facilities are in Brisbane while its global sales and ZCell residential battery operations, including its deployment lab, are located in Adelaide.

 What makes Redflow batteries unique?